christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.

-Another explanation for his name could be the Roman system of 'interpretatio romana', which linked their gods to foreign deities as part of their colonial program, so the name Julius (Jupiter = Roman Zeus) Thracian (C)Aesar (Aesar = Etruscan Zeus) could also be a syncretic name.
-An example of this is how I(J)upiter was called Jove or Iove to the Romans.
-The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians (Josephus.
 Vol. 5: Antiquities: 8:2:5, pp. 593-595).